Conectivo/ploomcake.installer/README.txt

 Description
 ===========

-This product setup a Ploomcake instance
+This product sets up a Ploomcake instance